mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_16-1.png" width="672" />

-### Figure 6.17: Edge Bundling {#Figure_6_17}
+### Figure 6.17: Edge Bundling {- #Figure_6_17}

 Fig. 6.17.
-Network map of ceramic similarity from the U.S. Southwest/Mexican Northwest ca. A.D.
-1350-1400 based on the hammer bundling algorithm.
+Network map of ceramic similarity from the U.S. Southwest/Mexican Northwest ca. AD 1350–1400 based on the hammer bundling algorithm.

 This function relies on the `edgebundle` package to combine sets of nodes with similar relations into single paths.
 This package also requires that you install the `reticulate` package which connects R to Python 3.7 and you must also have Python installed on your computer with the datashader libraries.
 To install an instance of Python with all of the required libraries you can use the following call: `install_bundle_py(method = "auto", conda = "auto")`.
 Note that this will require about 1.4 GB of disk space.
 [Use these data](data/Figure6_17.Rdata) to follow along.
 Note that this procedure can take several seconds to a few minutes depending on the speed of your computer.
 Note that this figure will look somewhat different from the one in the book as the locations of sites have been jittered for data security